visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/IntegralCurve_operator.rst

 ^^^^^^^^^^

 The appearance tab specifies how the integral curve will be rendered.
-In addition to the Appearance attributes common to all PICS operators, the Integral Curve operator supports the following attributes.
+In addition to the Appearance attributes common to all ICS operators, the Integral Curve operator supports the following attributes.

 Data